This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-An episiotomy is an incision between a woman's vagina and rectum that is sometimes made during a vaginal delivery.
-An episiotomy makes your vaginal opening larger, so your baby can be born faster and more easily.
+An episiotomy is an incision between your vagina and rectum made during a vaginal delivery.
+An episiotomy makes your vaginal opening larger.
+This allows your baby to be born more easily and quickly.
 An episiotomy may prevent skin and muscle tears around your vaginal area and rectum.

 WHILE YOU ARE HERE: